tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = How does DZAP system defend zero-day attak? =

-According to my research, most of vulnerabilities in WordPress plugin lack either the authentication and nonce or both.
+After I read the [Sucuri Blog](http://blog.sucuri.net/ "Home | Sucuri Blog"), I found that a considerable number of vulnerabilities in WordPress plugin lack either the authentication and nonce or both.
 So DZAP system will make up both of them on the admin screen when you are logged in.